SaladTechnologies/salad-kitchen-docs/content/docs/troubleshooting/salad-app/620-fix-storage-calculation-error.md

 title: How to Fix a Storage Calculation Error
 ---

-# How to Fix a Storage Calculation Error

 If you're seeing a Storage Calculation Error in Salad, this issue usually requires a support representative to manually review.
 Typically, the error is caused by one of the following issues: